usr-lab/usr-lab.github.io/_pages/old_news.md

 ## 2023

+***August*** Natalia Calvo Barajas is continuing at the lab as a postdoctoral researcher!

+***July*** We have one full paper accepted at the IEEE RO-MAN 2023 conference!

-***April:***: we have three postdoc positions open at the lab right now (positions were filled)!
+***April:***: We have three postdoc positions open at the lab right now (positions were filled)!
 Deadlines for applications: end of April/beginning of May.

+***March*** Natalia Calvo Barajas co-organized the 2nd version of the Workshop: [CRITTER: Child-Robot Interaction and interdisciplinary research](https://child-robot-interaction.github.io).

+***March*** Anastasia's abstract got accepted for participation in the same workshop.

+***March*** Natalia Calvo Barajas was recognized as an "outstanding reviewer" based on her contributions to the peer-review process of the ACM/IEEE International Conference on Human-Robot Interaction (HRI), 2023.

 ***January:***: we had one full paper and two late-breaking reports accepted at the [HRI 2023 conference](https://humanrobotinteraction.org/2023/)!